 Since this site, Affiliatemarketingmastermind.net, does not capture or store your personal or private information, a free SSL is sufficient.

 Benefits of Having an HTTPS blog?

 - Authenticates your website and you as the owner, and authenticates the receiving website and owner.

 - Tells people your website is secure, displaying a Green Padlock next to the website URL.

 - SEO boost due to higher search engine ranking

 How to Get a Free SSL Certificate For Your Blog

 InMotion Hosting offers both free and paid SSL Certificates.

-The issue turned out to be I had unsecure links to websites on my blog.
+The issue turned out to be unsecure links on my blog.

 They showed my how to quickly find, replace or delete the bad links.
-Once this process was completed, the Green Padlock and Secure label appeared next to the URL indicating my blogs were now Secure.
+Once this process is complete, the Green Padlock and Secure label appeared next to the URL.
+This indicates my blogs are now Secure.